£416.66 Excluding VAT

 - Mean and median gender pay gap & bonus gap

-- The four income quartiles and the gender breakdown within each
+- The four pay quarters and the gender breakdown within each

 - How to plot your results in a variety of chart formats.

-- How to interpret your results especially your income quartile data.
+- How to interpret your results especially your pay quarter data.

 - How to prepare and interpret a year on year comparison.

-Having worked out where your organisation is today and why you have a gender pay gap, the course will then help you to figure out what “success” looks like for your organisation in the future, including:
+Having worked out where your organisation is today and why you have a pay gap, the course will then help you to figure out what “success” looks like for your employer in the future, including:

-- How to work out what no gender pay gap would look like in your organisation.
+- How to work out what no gender pay gap would look like for your employer.

 - How to identify if that goal is achievable in the next few years by analysing the pay gaps of other employers.